nasa/astrobee/scripts/docker/readme.md

 To run the docker container:

     ./run.sh

 It will automatically detect the current Ubuntu OS version.
 If a specific version is desired, the option --xenial, --bionic, and --focal is used for ubuntu 16.04, 18.04, and 20.04 docker images, respectively.
+To add arguments to the launch file in addition to `dds:=false robot:=sim_pub` you can do instead:

+    ./run.sh --args "rviz:=true sviz:=true"

+*Note: You have to install the nvidia-container-toolkit for the gazebo simulation to run properly*

 To open another terminal inside the docker container: